Utility pole: History

 In the United Kingdom, much of the rural electricity distribution system is carried on wooden poles.
 These normally carry electricity at 11 or 33 kV (three phases) from 132 kV substations supplied from pylons to distribution substations or pole-mounted transformers.
-Wooden poles have been used for 132kv for a number of years from the early 1980s one is called the trident they are usually used on short sections, though the line from Melbourne, Cambs to near Buntingford, Herts is quite long.
+Wooden poles have been used for 132 kV for a number of years from the early 1980s one is called the trident they are usually used on short sections, though the line from Melbourne, Cambs to near Buntingford, Herts is quite long.
 The conductors on these are bare metal connected to the posts by insulators.
 Wood poles can also be used for low voltage distribution to customers.

 Today, utility poles may hold much more than the uninsulated copper wire that they originally supported.
 Thicker cables holding many twisted pair, coaxial cable, or even fibre-optic, may be carried.
 Simple analogue repeaters or other outside plant equipment have long been mounted against poles, and often new digital equipment for multiplexing/demultiplexing or digital repeaters may now be seen.
 In many places, as seen in the illustration, providers of electricity, television, telephone, street light, traffic signal and other services share poles, either in joint ownership or by renting space to each other.
 In the United States, ANSI standard 05.1.2008 governs wood pole sizes and strength loading.
 Utilities that fall under the Rural Electrification Act must also follow the guidelines set forth in RUS Bulletin 1724E-150 (from the US Department of Agriculture) for pole strength and loading.